LeonSchiffer/MatatInterviewTest/README.md

 - order:remove-unmodified is responsible for removing orders that are unmodified in the last 90 days
 - Timezone "Asia/Kathmandu" is being used otherwise Laravel will use UTC as the default timezone
 - You can set it here or in config/app.php, its your choice
-- Uncomment the testing section if you want to run in every minute which makes it easier for testing purposes

 #### SyncOrdersCommand.php
 ```php